 At these community-wide volunteer days, people engage in a variety of projects, including appreciating public servants, visiting convalescent homes, donating blood, building a house with Habitat for Humanity, and working in city parks and schools, among other opportunities.

 After the first couple of years of these volunteer days, we were realizing that more sustainable solutions were needed in order to see our cities transformed.
-Our efforts evolved from beyond a day to championing ongoing volunteerism, collaboration among leaders and initiating the efforts of Love Our Neighborhoods, Love Our Schools and Love ALL Our Kids.
+Our efforts evolved from beyond a day to championing ongoing volunteerism, collaboration among leaders and initiating the efforts of Love Our Neighbors, Love Our Schools and Love Our Kids.

 So many amazing stories have emerged from Love Our Cities, but perhaps the greatest stories are of the thousands who continue to volunteer regularly with organizations and areas they served.
 This is our hope and prayer…renewed pride in our cities, ongoing volunteerism and communities transformed.